socialvibe/truex-ad-renderer-web-integration/DOCS.md

 ### Installing true[X] Library

-The true[X] interactive ad component and its rendering logic are distributed as part of a Node library.
+The true[X] interactive ad component and its rendering logic are distributed as part of an npm package.
 It is required for the hosting app to include the renderer library in order for it to be used, this can be achieved by running this `npm` command:

 ```sh
 npm add @truex/ctv-ad-renderer
 ```

 ### TruexAdRenderer Constructor

 ```javascript
 new TruexAdRenderer(parameters, [options]);